 What can you do about it?

+So what can you do if you think that your mechanic is ripping you off?
 The thought of questioning your mechanic can be a little scary— the prospect of speaking to a mechanic in greasy overalls using complex car language is daunting enough, let alone questioning what they’re telling you.
 Sometimes it’s easier to stick your head in the sand and hope the problem goes away.

 - Do your homework: Check out our list on how to find a good mechanic

-- Stick to your maintenance schedule
+- Stick to your car servicing and maintenance schedule

 - Avoid cheap services, $120 is cheap, $180 is average